sebastianconcept/flow/src/App.package/AppFakeDataBuilder.class/README.md

-A CQFakeDataBuilder is a factory to create some db refill so we can do demos like a boss
+An AppFakeDataBuilder is a factory to create some db refill so you can do demos like a boss ¯\_(-.o)_/¯